finos/morphir/docs/application_modeling.md

 * [Order](../../morphir-examples/src/Morphir/src/Morphir/Sample/Apps/Order) - Processes order requests and records any confirmations to Books and Records.
 * [Trader](../../morphir-examples/src/Morphir/src/Morphir/Sample/Apps/Trader) - An automated trading algorithm that makes decisions based on the market and the state of the current book of deals.
 It relies on both Books and Records and Order.

+## Modeling the Persistent App specification
+All three of these are instances of applications that manage

 ## Modeling the API
 Books and Records is used by Order to book executions, so it needs a way to accept orders.
 We model this in Morphir using the API type as such: